MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

   ![](./media/organization-q-and-a/remove-license.png)

-If a user has access to Flow through their Office 365 and Dynamics 365 plan license, then you can disable their access to the Flow service by taking the following steps:
+If a user has access to Flow through their Office 365 and Dynamics 365 plan license, then you can disable their access to the additional features included in this plan by taking the following steps:

 1. Go to the [Office 365 Admin Portal](https://portal.microsoftonline.com/).